Food Styling for Substance

 From composition to application

-While the techniques used in food styling are somewhat universal, differentiation comes from how those techniques are applied.
+While the techniques used in food styling are somewhat universal, differentiation comes from how we apply these techniques.
 This expertise in application is what brings value and success to our partners.

 Anyone can create a well-composed scene, but not everyone can do so in a way that considers the marketing tool/channel, whether that be a website, ad, or social post.
 I’ve worked with a lot of food stylists, and they’ve all known how to make food look good, but they often don’t look beyond looking good.
 My challenge is to think first about where the food needs to look good, and only then can I approach how to make it look good for that context.
 As a food stylist, photographer, and asset developer, I love this challenge.